IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/ex1.2-using-action-sequences/sequences.md

   As you can, the sequence was stopped at the failed action `fail`.

+{% hint style="info" %}
+The use of **Sequences is an "advanced" technique** that can bring Serverless applications to life, but even more-advanced Compositions are possible using Conditional logic constructs that are not covered in this introductory course.
+{% endhint %}

 {% hint style="success" %}
-🎉 **Congratulations for completing this last topic!** The use of Sequences is an "advanced" technique that can bring Serverless applications to life.
-Now let's explore how we might manage groups of like Actions within Packages further enabling composition and reuse...
+🎉 **Congratulations for completing the last topic under Creating and Invoking Actions!** In the next section, we will explore how we might manage groups of "like"  Actions using **Packages** further enabling composition and reuse...
 {% endhint %}